 In warmer states, you should still be able to enjoy fabulous blooms like cool-season Cymbidium orchids at relatively low prices.
 And after Christmas, you might be able to snap up pink, red, or white poinsettias that didn’t sell in time for the festive season.

-Year-Round Bounty for Less
+Year-Round Flowers for Less

 A great many cut flowers are available all year, so if you’ve got your heart set on something special, go ahead.
 After all, it is your wedding!